 How to Build A Barndominium in Kansas

 One of the main challenges about building a barndominium in Kansas will be where to find a piece of land on which you can put it.
 There are a handful of good sites online that will give you an idea of available sites where you could put your barndominium.
-Then you’ll have to check the location can be residentially zoned – if it can’t, you can’t legally live on it.
-That means making sure you can connect the area easily to local infrastructure like the power grid and the water and sewerage networks.
+Then you’ll have to check if the location can be residentially zoned – if it can’t, you can’t legally live on it.
+That means ensuring you can connect the area easily to local infrastructures like the power grid and the water and sewerage networks.

 There are local banks – the Bank of Kansas and the First Bank Kansas in particular – that can help you with this search, and with other elements of your initial barndominium build too.

-It’s worth noting too that while Kansas does not have a mandatory state-wide building code, it has an accumulation of regulations that need to be followed and obeyed if you’re building any new residence in the state.
-It’s worth looking at the Building Code 2018, the Fire Code 2018, the Residential Code 2018, and the Existing Building Code 2018 – this last especially if you’re converting an existing barn into a modern barndominium.
+It’s worth noting, too, that while Kansas does not have a mandatory state-wide building code, it has an accumulation of regulations that need to be followed and obeyed if you’re building any new residence in the state.
+It’s worth looking at the Building Code 2018, the Fire Code 2018, the Residential Code 2018, and the Existing Building Code 2018, especially if you’re converting an existing barn into a modern barndominium.

 How much does it cost to build a Barndominium in Kansas?

-Meanwhile, the price of a barndominium in Kansas is more around the $105 per square foot mark – a potential saving of $55 per square foot.
+Meanwhile, the price of a barndominium in Kansas is around the $105 per square foot mark – a potential saving of $55 per square foot.
 That translates into more money for interior décor – or even for extra square feet of floor space.
-Most importantly though, I might well make the difference between a home build being affordable and it being beyond the dreams of lots of younger people.
+Most importantly, though, I might well make the difference between a home build being affordable and beyond the dreams of many younger people.